tom-sherman/supercell/README.md

 The site [https://jsonpath.com/](https://jsonpath.com/) is a great resource for testing JSONPath queries.

 See the `config.example.yml` file for additional examples.

-# TODO

-* use i64, it's fine
-* possible scoring function for queries
-* add likes
-* support deletes
-* document how to register a feed

 # License